-Whether you have several employees and run a network of computers or are a sole trader with one PC, you need to protect your IT system from threats such as viruses, hacking and data loss
+Whether you have several employees and run a network of devices or are a sole trader with one laptop, you need to protect your IT system from threats such as viruses, cyber crime and data loss

 Imagine the impact it would have if your business' identity was stolen, your IP address was used to download illegal material or fire destroyed all your data.

-Your firm could suffer financial loss and reputational damage, or even find itself on the wrong side of the law if personal data protected under the Data Protection Act was compromised.
+Your firm could suffer financial loss and reputational damage, or even find itself on the wrong side of the law if personal data protected under the GDPR was compromised.

 Turning to an IT supplier may not be an option if money is tight, but fortunately much can be done on a budget to keep your systems safe.